Stockton railway station (County Durham): History

 The current station is not at the same location as the former terminus of the Stockton and Darlington Railway (though using the same name).

 The station was also served (albeit indirectly) by the Clarence Railway lines from Ferryhill and Simpasture Junction via Redmarshall, which joined the Leeds Northern line at Norton and also by the NER-built route to Wellfield (where it connected to the West Hartlepool - Haswell - Sunderland line) from 1880.
 These routes were built primarily to convey coal from the many collieries in the area to the docks at Middlesbrough, but the Ferryhill and Wellfield lines also had local passenger services that called here.
 Trains on the Wellfield route were withdrawn by the LNER in November 1931, whilst the Ferryhill service ended in March 1952.

+Tees Valley Metro

+Starting in 2006, Stockton was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Stockton station would have received improved service to Nunthorpe and Hartlepool, possibly a street-running link to Guisborough and the Headland, as well as new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Stockton.

 Services

 There is an hourly service from the station in each direction (with a few peak hour extras), northbound to Sunderland and Newcastle and southbound to Middlesbrough.
 Many northbound trains continue to Hexham, whilst most southbound trains run through to Nunthorpe (some continue beyond there, including two through trains to Whitby).

 On Sundays there is an hourly service in each direction between Middlesbrough and Newcastle, with some extensions to/from Carlisle, plus two additional services between Darlington and Hartlepool that avoid Middlesbrough using the original 1852 link via Stockton Cut Junction.
 These are the last remnants of the much more frequent direct service (approx two-hourly Mon-Sat plus some Sunday trains) that ran between Darlington and Hartlepool up until 1991.